Safeway (UK)

-Safeway is a British groceries brand, and former chain of supermarkets and convenience shops.
-Founded in 1962 by the American Safeway Inc., before being sold to Argyll Foods in 1987.
-It was later listed on the London Stock Exchange.
+Safeway Limited is a British groceries brand, and former chain of supermarkets and convenience shops.
+The British Safeway was founded in 1962 by the American Safeway Inc., before being sold to Argyll Foods in 1987.
 It was purchased by Morrisons in March 2004.
 Most of its 479 shops were rebranded as Morrisons, with others being sold.
-The brand disappeared from the United Kingdom on 24 November 2005.
+Safeway-branded shops disappeared from the United Kingdom on 24 November 2005.

 In November 2016, Morrisons revived the Safeway brand for a range of products, manufactured in the company's own factories, for distribution through UK independent retailers.

 History

 Early years

 Safeway Food Stores was established in 1962 in the United Kingdom by the American supermarket chain Safeway, with seven supermarkets and a few smaller stores in Greater London, and its first purpose-built store was opened in Bedford in 1963.
 It brought many ideas from the US, including larger stores with wider aisles and delicatessens, and a much wider range of products.
 By 1987, it had 133 shops around the United Kingdom.